Macular Degeneration Treatment

-The earliest changes occur in the choroid, the vascular layer of the eye, underneath the retina and pigmented retinal epithelium.
-These changes begin as thickening of Bruch’s membrane which is the most inner layer of choroid underneath pigmented retinal epithelium.
+The earliest changes in macular degeneration occur in the choroid, the vascular layer of the eye, underneath the retina and pigmented retinal epithelium.
+These changes begin as thickening of Bruch’s membrane, which is the most inner layer of choroid underneath pigmented retinal epithelium.
 These thickened areas become raised and have the appearance of warts.
 These changes produce loss of pigment and cell death of the functioning layers of the retina.
 It eventually leads to fluid accumulation, hemorrhage and scar tissue.
-Loss of central vision occurs but this rarely produces total blindness because the peripheral vision is preserved.
+This result in loss of central vision, but this rarely produces total blindness, because the peripheral vision is preserved.
 Patients usually complain of blurred vision and difficulty with close work.
-They can also develop wavy lines and distortion on the center of the vision and scotomas.
+They can also develop wavy lines and distortion on the center of the vision and scotomas or black spots.
 There is a higher incidence of macular degeneration with hypertension, arteriosclerotic vascular disease and diabetes.

-There are two common types described dry and wet macular deregulation.
+There are two common types of macular degeneration described dry and wet.
 Approximately 85% – 90% of the cases of macular degeneration are the dry type.
-In the dry type of macular degeneration, drusen small yellow deposits are accumulated underneath the basement membrane of the retinal pigment epithelium in the macula and are the cause of deterioration of vision.
+In the dry type of macular degeneration, drusen or small yellow deposits are accumulated underneath the basement membrane of the retinal pigment epithelium in the macula, which is the cause of deterioration of the vision.
 As a result of this accumulation macula thins out and subsequently loses its function.
 Almost all people over the age of 50 years have at least one small drusen in one or both eyes, however it is only eyes with large drusen that are at risk for late age-related macular degeneration.

 - Vitamin C (500 mg)